-Step one – Install the Yoast SEO plugin.
+Step One – Install The Yoast SEO Plugin

 First, install the Yoast SEO plugin.
 Yoast is free to install and use.

-To install, hover your mouse over ‘Plugins’ on the WordPress admin menu and select ‘Add New’ from the popup.
+Hover your mouse over ‘Plugins’ on the WordPress admin menu and select ‘Add New’ from the popup.

-In the WordPress plugin library, type ‘Yoast SEO’ into the search bar.
+Type ‘Yoast SEO’ into the search bar.
 Yoast SEO appears on the left.
 To start the installation, select ‘Install Now.’

-The ‘Install Now’ link changes to ‘Activate’, click on the link again to activate the plugin for your site.
+The ‘Install Now’ link changes to ‘Activate’.
+Click on the link again to activate the plugin for your site.

 Once activated, SEO appears on your WordPress admin menu.